Antiz96/antiz.fr/content/blog/archlinux-official-wsl-image.md

 ## WSL?
 For what, for who?

 Despite being employed as a Linux system engineer, I personally never had the chance to work for a company that allowed me to run Linux on my workstation yet...
 The usage of Windows always was *hardly* required by their "internal policy" (whatever that means).
 It's unfortunately pretty safe to say that I'm not the only person in that situation.
-In such case, `WSL` acts as a pretty acceptable and reliable workaround (from my experience), allowing one to run a Linux environment in a fairly transparent way directly from a Windows system; providing a direct access to every Linux tools, *hopefully* without getting in the way of eventual companies requirements / restrictions.
+In such case, `WSL` acts as a pretty decent and reliable workaround (from my experience), allowing one to run a Linux environment in a fairly transparent way directly from a Windows system; providing a direct access to every Linux tools, *hopefully* without getting in the way of potential companies' requirements / restrictions.

 More generally speaking, `WSL` provides an easy and straightforward way to get access to a full Linux environment, allowing to perform Linux development / testing or simply to try & run a Linux distribution directly from Windows; increasing its discoverability & accessibility.